GwynethLlewelyn/update-motd.d/README.md

 ---
 ### 60-lastlogin
-This script will output the last login access and current IP for this session.
+This script will output last login access (IP address and time) as well as the current IP for this session.

 It just uses very common text-processing utilities (`head` and `tail`, both available on the GNU Core Utilities, plus `awk` and `sed`) as well as the `last` command-line utility to retrieve a list of recent logins.